Jox5710/CRUDalpi/README.md

 ## ▶️ How to Run
 1. Clone this repository:
-# Clone the repository from GitHub
 git clone https://github.com/Jox5710/CRUDalpi.git

-# Go into the project folder
 cd CRUDalpi
 # User Management API (ASP.NET Core Minimal API)